Skip to content

 Ivanova, director of the School of Public Policy and Urban Affairs at Northeastern, is leading a delegation that is taking part in the fifth round of negotiations on an international treaty on plastic pollution authorized by the United Nations in March 2022.

-The delegation includes Aron Stubbins, a Northeastern professor of marine and environmental sciences, chemistry and chemical biology and civil and environmental engineering, and graduate students from the university.
+The delegation includes Aron Stubbins, a Northeastern professor of marine and environmental sciences, chemistry and chemical biology and civil and environmental engineering, and six students from the university.

-They include Ph.D. students Nicole Vandale, Olga Skaredina and Clara Copp-LaRocque; and master’s students Alexandra Carlotto and Marcello Fisher, also a legislative aide for U.S. Rep. Jared Moskowitz of Florida.
+They include Ph.D. students Nicole Vandale, Olga Skaredina and Clara Copp-LaRocque; master’s students Alexandra Carlotto and Marcello Fisher, also a legislative aide for U.S. Rep. Jared Moskowitz of Florida; and an undergraduate student Kylee Hendrie.

 This is expected to be the final meeting of the negotiating committee, which represents more than 190 countries.